hil400k/dev-knowledges/angular.md

 > ngAfterViewChecked: Called after a component’s view or child view is checked.

 > ngOnDestroy: Called once when the component is destroyed and a good hook to use to cleanup and unsubscribe from observables.
+---

+> Using onPush strategy allows to react only on input reference changes instead of reaction to mutating an object.

+> Default change detection strategy: When the state of one of the components changes, no matter where it is in the tree, a change detection pass is triggered for the whole tree (all app).
+This happens because Angular scans for changes from the top component node, all the way to the bottom leaves of the tree.